Eamonn Darcy (footballer)

 Eamonn Darcy (8 March 1933 – 7 November 2022) was an Irish footballer who played as a goalkeeper.

 Career

-Nicknamed "Sheila", Darcy began at junior club Johnville F.C. before joining Shelbourne F.C. and then Dundalk F.C.
-After two years at Oldham Athletic he came home to join Shamrock Rovers in 1956, making his debut on 7 October, and played in the club's first four European Champion Clubs' Cup games.
+Nicknamed "Sheila", Darcy began at junior club Johnville before joining Shelbourne and then Dundalk After two years at Oldham Athletic he came home to join Shamrock Rovers in 1956, making his debut on 7 October, and played in the club's first four European Champion Clubs' Cup games.

 Darcy earned one B cap for the Republic of Ireland national team in 1960.

 Darcy played in Rovers' trip to the US and Canada in the summer of 1961.
-He left for Drumcondra F.C. in December 1962.
+He left for Drumcondra in December 1962.
 Darcy saved a penalty in the League of Ireland's win over the English League XI in October 1963.

 In August 1967, Darcy had his testimonial.
 He signed for Shels again in May 1968.

 Darcy managed the Republic of Ireland women's national team in the 1980s and Newbridge Town F.C. in the 1990s.